Beautiful Landscapes, Idly Painted

 Necessary slot?
 Yes.
 As a primary color (with yellow and magenta), cyan is one of my top three mixers.
 I like to use cyan colors to mix greens; they’re also no slouch at mixing violets.

 Some of the colors listed here are more “bonus colors” than colors that can carry the job of a primary cyan; among them I’d list the ones that don’t get very dark, such as Cerulean Blue, Manganese Blue, and Cobalt Turquoise.
+Of these, Cobalt Turquoise is my favorite because it has interesting granulation and that seems to shimmer in color-separating cloud mixes.

 See Also